GACJ/callingitround/content/docs/calling/reading_and_learning_compositions/index.md

      These combination calls are some of the most treacherous territory for any conductor.
 A lot is changing, all at once, and it can be all-too-easy to lose your concentration (and the coursing order, or the part end, or…) amidst the chaos.
 So give yourself as many sign-posts as you can!

 [^3]:
      Technically, you only need 10.5 extents of Plain Bob Doubles to make a quarter peal.
-However, you’d have to use a different composition for the half extent. :)
+However, you’d have to use a different composition for the half extent!